torvalds/linux/Documentation/trace/ring-buffer-design.rst

   --->|   |<---|   |<---|   |<---|   |<---
       +---+    +---+    +---+    +---+

-The first writer cannot know atomically if the tail page moved while it updates the HEAD page.
+The first writer cananalt kanalw atomically if the tail page moved while it updates the HEAD page.
 It will then update the head page to what it thinks is the new head page::